 The New Jersey Devils are a franchise in the National Hockey League (NHL) in close proximity to New York.
 If you would like to see a live ice hockey game in New York, they are the “third” team you can choose from in the area.
 Ice hockey is one of the 4 top sports in the US, and the attendance record at New Jersey Devils games reflects the sport’s popularity.
 A great atmosphere at the games is guaranteed – the New Jersey Devils are a first-class team and are often favored to win in the Stanley Cup playoffs.

-The current New Jersey Devils game schedule is posted here: simply click on the link and select your desired game!
-If the Devils don’t have a home game during your stay in New York, check and see if the See More upcoming Games or the New York Islanders do!
+The current New Jersey Devils game schedule is posted below.
+Simply click on the link and select the game you’re looking to attend.
+If the Devils don’t have a home game during your stay in New York, check and see if the New York Rangers or the New York Islanders do!